pr0mila/MediRag-Guard/README.md

 ## Contributing

-Contributions to **MediRAG Guard** are highly encouraged and valued\!
+Contributions to **MediRAG Guard** are highly encouraged and valued!
 If you have suggestions for new features, improvements, or wish to report any bugs, please feel free to open an issue or submit a pull request.
 Your contributions help make this project better for everyone.

 -----